muratk3n/thirdwave/en/tweets/2020/week7a.md

 ---

+Right - if space is emergent, an illusion, that solves nonlocality of entanglement.
+There is no "spooky action at a distance" because there is no distance.

 Smolin: "If locality is not absolute, if it is the contingent result of dynamics, it will have defects and exceptions.
 And indeed, this appears to be the case: how else are we to understand quantum